It’s easy to get overwhelmed when planning your UK trip to the coast; this article will help you.

-This is peak tourist season and it is busy all over the UK with school holidays throughout July and August leading to an influx of visitors to popular seaside destinations.
+This peak tourist season is busy all over the UK, with school holidays throughout July and August leading to an influx of visitors to popular seaside destinations.

-The hours of daylight are longer during the summer with light evenings enabling visitors to do and see more.
-There are also many popular outdoor festivals and events held during the summer months.
+The daylight hours are longer during the summer, with light evenings enabling visitors to do and see more.
+Many popular outdoor festivals and events are held during the summer months.

-If you are planning to visit during this peak time it is important to book accommodation, transport, tickets and sometimes places to eat as soon as possible.
+If you plan to visit during this peak time, booking accommodation, transport, tickets, and sometimes places to eat as soon as possible is important.

 Autumn (September, October, November)

-Once the schools return in early September tourist destinations start to become less busy although increase a little through October half term.
-This is a great time of year to visit the coast as water temperatures are still up and you get the softer colours and the red of the turning trees.
-But, you do need to be aware that many resorts are closing or closed down and facilities may be reduced.
+Once the schools return in early September, tourist destinations become less busy, although increase a little through the October half term.
+This is a great time of year to visit the coast as water temperatures are still up, and you get the softer colours and the red of the turning trees.
+But, you must be aware that many resorts are closing or closing down, and facilities may be reduced.

 The clocks are put back one hour at the end of October, and daylight hours start to reduce.

-Beach lifeguard service starts to end on the majority of beaches in September as the school holidays finish, although some continue up to the October half-term holidays.
+Beach lifeguard service starts to end on most beaches in September as the school holidays finish, although some continue up to the October half-term holidays.

 Winter (December, January, February)

-The coldest and darkest months in the UK can bring freezing temperatures but on a dry day you can wrap up warm and beach or coast path walks with a spot of beachcombing can be an enjoyable family winter activity.
+The coldest and darkest months in the UK can bring freezing temperatures, but on a dry day, you can wrap up warm, take a beach or coast path walk and include a spot of beachcombing which can be an enjoyable family winter activity.

-Many beaches have no dog restrictions and beaches don’t offer a lifeguard service during the winter months.
+Many beaches have no dog restrictions and don’t offer a lifeguard service during the winter months.